 - Certified Medical Administrative Assistant (CMAA) also awarded by the National Healthcareer Association

 Some states require medical assistants to get licensed before they can practice.
-Licensing requirements also vary from state to state with some requesting completion of a specialized education program, taking and passing a national certification exam, submitting a completed application form, payment of an application fee, and completion of a mandatory background check.
+Licensing requirements also vary from state to state, with some requesting completion of a specialized education program, taking and passing a national certification exam, submitting a completed application form, paying an application fee, and completing a mandatory background check.

 Salary and Career Outlook

-Wages for medical assistants differ based on a number of factors.
-Usually, the most significant factors include education range, certification, experience level, and of course the exact place of employment.
+Wages for medical assistants differ based on several factors.
+Usually, the most significant factors include education range, certification, experience level, and the exact place of employment.

-Currently, there are more than 700,000 medical assistants in the United States and they all earn an average of $38,190 a year.
+There are more than 700,000 medical assistants in the United States, and they all earn an average of $38,190 a year.